lsst/rtn-032/index.rst

 Requirement on batch nodes
 =============================
-The following are required for batch nodes:
+The following are required on batch nodes:

 #. x86_64 CentOS 7 or equivalent
 #.
 Outbound TCP connection.
 NAT is acceptable